Print

 Fold the pastry over the apple compote to create a crescent moon shape.
 Use your fingertips to gently seal the edges.

-With a pastry brush, brush tops of each turnover with egg wash
+With a pastry brush, brush the top of each apple turnover with egg wash.

-Bake in preheated oven for 20-25 minutes, or until pastries are flaky and deeply golden brown.
-Transfer to a wire rack and allow to cool before serving.
+Bake in preheated oven for 20-25 minutes, or until turnovers are flaky and deeply golden brown.
+Transfer to a wire rack and allow to cool briefly before serving.
+Serve warm.

 Apple turnovers are best enjoyed on the day they are made.
-Turnovers can also be frozen in an airtight container between layers of parchment, then thawed and gently rewarmed for 5-10 minutes in a 350° F oven prior to serving.
+Turnovers can also be frozen in an airtight container between layers of parchment.
+Thaw at room temperature and rewarm for 5-10 minutes in a 350° F oven prior to serving.

 Notes